AspirinCode/NPDatabase-NPRules/Build_NPDatabase/README.md

 __Step 3:__
 Input: NPDatabase file
 Input: All molconvert inchi keys
 Script: add_molconvonvert_inchi_key.py
 Output: SQLite file with molconvert inchi keys added to the structure table

-After you have generated the mol convert inchi keys, see  https://github.com/NP-Plug-and-Play-Scripts/inchiKeyCreatorPipeline and step 3 in add new structure data, they can be added to the structure table.
+After you have generated the mol convert inchi keys, see  https://github.com/NP-Plug-and-Play-Scripts/inchiKeyCreatorPipeline and step 3 in add new structure data (https://github.com/SamStokman/NPDatabase-NPRules), they can be added to the structure table.

 Now NPDatabase can be classified with the ClassyFire Pipeline, see https://github.com/OscarHoekstra/ClassifyNPDB and step 6 in add new structure data.